valkey-io/valkey-doc/topics/pubsub.md

 However, if RESP3 is used (see `HELLO`), a client can issue any commands while in the subscribed state.

-Please note that when using `redis-cli`, in subscribed mode commands such as `UNSUBSCRIBE` and `PUNSUBSCRIBE` cannot be used because `redis-cli` will not accept any commands and can only quit the mode with `Ctrl-C`.
+Please note that when using `valkey-cli`, in subscribed mode commands such as `UNSUBSCRIBE` and `PUNSUBSCRIBE` cannot be used because `valkey-cli` will not accept any commands and can only quit the mode with `Ctrl-C`.

 ## Delivery semantics